NASA confirms SpaceX Crew Dragon will splashdown in Pensacola

-PENSACOLA, Flo.
+PENSACOLA, Fla.
 (WKRG) — NASA confirmed on their blog that SpaceX Crew Dragon will splashdown in Pensacola Florida on Sunday, August 2, 2020.

 Weather conditions according to NASA are a “Go” but Hurricane Isaias will still be monitored and evaluate any impact the storm may have on the splashdown sight.